trogau/captcha-wordpress-plugin/README.md

 Captcha WordPress Plugin
 ========================

-Captcha plugin allows you to protect your website from spam using math logic which can be used for login, registration, reseting password, comments forms.
-Russian, German and Dutch languages are added.
+The Captcha plugin allows you to implement a super security captcha form into web forms.
+It protects your website from spam by means of math logic, easily understood by human beings.
+You will not have to spend your precious time on annoying attempts to understand hard-to-read words, combinations of letters or pictures that make your eyes pop up.
+All you need is to do one of the three basic maths actions - add, subtract and multiply.
+This captcha can be used for login, registration, password recovery, comments forms.
+There is also a premium version of the plugin, allowing compatibility with BuddyPress (Registration form, Comments form, "Create a Group" form) and Contact Form 7.

 Official plugin page: http://bestwebsoft.com/plugin/captcha-plugin/